admk/admk.github.io/_posts/2017-07-05-a-new-beginning.md

 For this reason, I have always wanted to start a blog, documenting everything that have crossed my mind.
-I also aim to do this frequently, which could be useful to organize what I have done already and to plan for the next step.
-Plus, I could perhaps gain a little audience of my blog in the process.
+I also aim to do this frequently, which could be useful to organize what I have done already and to plan for the next step, and allow me to focus on work, avoiding the distractions.
+Plus, I could perhaps gain a little audience of my blog in the process.  <!--more-->

 # Jekyll